True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

-In early August 20 years ago, Tina Wilkerson’s fiancé, Richard Sleziak, was killed in a drug deal that went bad.
+More than two decades ago, in August, Tina Wilkerson’s fiance, Richard Sleziak, was killed in a drug deal that went bad.

-Three hours later Tina was found.
-Her nude body - she had been stabbed multiple times and her throat was slit - was face down in an open brush area along Marquette Road near Four Winds Park’s baseball field.
-She had tried to defend herself from her attacker; there were cuts on her hands.
+Her naked body had been stabbed multiple times and her throat was slit.
+Police say she tried to defend herself from her attacker — there were cuts on her hands.

-Though police think she may have known her killer and interviewed suspects - one person of interest failed a lie detector test - detectives ruled out a connection between her death and that of her fiancé the previous week.
-There were no drugs found in her system.
+Though police interviewed suspects and think she may have known her killer — one person of interest failed a lie detector test — detectives ruled out a connection between her death and that of her fiance the previous week.
+No drugs were found in her system.

-There was public speculation that Wilkerson’s murder was linked to another killing in 2008, in which the body of Angela Lara-Trowbridge, then 51, was found in the same vicinity.
+Public speculation was that Wilkerson’s murder was linked to another killing in 2008, in which the body of Angela Lara-Trowbridge, then 51, was found in the same area.

-Though police arrested a male suspect who lived in Lake Station in the Lara-Trowbridge case, charges were dropped on account of insufficient evidence.
+Though police arrested a suspect who lived in Lake Station in the Lara-Trowbridge case, charges were dropped due to insufficient evidence.

-After many years, there have been no new developments in the Wilkerson case and without a crime scene, police believe the only hope is that someone with information about the murder may still come forward.
+After many years, there have been no new developments in the Wilkerson case and, without a crime scene, police believe the only hope is that someone with information about the murder will speak up.

 TRUE CRIME: Eugene Britt